rin01/Rsqldrv/README.md

 You can develop your application on RSQL, and if you want to switch to and from MS SQL Server, you just need to change the `using` line.

+Before running this program, please create a `mytest` database and the `mytable` table by running the following statements in the `rcli` client program:

+    create database mytest
+    GO

+    create table mytest..mytable (id int not null primary key, name varchar(100) null)

+This sample program inserts a few records in the `mytable` table and reads them.

 ```C#
 using System;